JanWilliamHaug/TargestWebsite/README.md

 # Capstone Project Website

 The Capstone Project Website is a comprehensive and engaging platform that showcases information about the capstone project, the team members, and how users can get in touch for further information.
-Built using HTML, CSS, and JavaScript, the website provides an attractive and responsive design that works seamlessly across various devices.
+Built using HTML, CSS, and JavaScript.

 ## Features